antronerds/r2-tutorials/docs/Annotation_Analyses.md

     [**Figure 8: Cohort Overview**](_static/images/Annotation/AnnotationAnalyses_CohortOverview.png)

-5. Another ofter used annotation visualisation is the sunburst plotter.
+5. The sunburst plotter is an often used annotation visualisation.
 In the annotation section of the main menu , select the Cohort sunburst plotter.
 The  sunburst diagram displays a hierarchical structure.
 In a circular shape.
 The origin of the organization is represented by the center of the circle, and each level of the organization by an aditional ring also other visualisation plot types are implemented as illustrated in Figure 9. (ciclepack,treemap and icicle).